bryan-hoang/dnd-notes/docs/current/tidebreaker/sessions.md

 ## A Mystery and a Bounty (2022-04-21)

-- Vaxalleran was searching for Lanitilly Nithicket
+- Vaxalleran was searching for Lanitilly Greythicket
+  - Accompanied by companion.
 - The crew turned in the bounty
 - Kony is getting the gossip on the previous lord of the land
 - Argent is mingling with the upper class